 What to Stream?

 Now comes the tough question, now you have everything setup what do you actually stream?
 Twitch TV basically allows you to stream whatever you would like (within reason obviously).
 With hundreds of thousands of viewers and countless streamers it is really up to you what you want to stream.
+The important thing is that you create an engaging experience for your viewers through commentary, visuals and community chat engagement.

 You have the most common options such as streaming the latest and most popular video games such as Fortnite, League of Legends, Hearthstone, CS:GO and Battlegrounds and then you have those that are streaming retro games such as Nintendo 64, SNES and NES games.